Tests for non-small cell lung cancer

-The esophagus lies just behind the windpipe and is close to some lymph nodes inside the chest to which lung cancer may spread.
+The esophagus is just behind the windpipe and is close to some lymph nodes inside the chest to which lung cancer may spread.
 As with endobronchial ultrasound, the transducer can be pointed in different directions to look at lymph nodes and other structures inside the chest that might contain lung cancer.
 If enlarged lymph nodes are seen on the ultrasound, a hollow needle can be passed through the endoscope to get biopsy samples of them.
 The samples are then sent to a lab to be looked at under a microscope.

 Mediastinoscopy and mediastinotomy

 These procedures may be done to look more directly at and get samples from the structures in the mediastinum (the area between the lungs).
-They are done in an operating room while you are under general anesthesia (in a deep sleep).
+They are done in an operating room by a surgeon while you are under general anesthesia (in a deep sleep).
 The main difference between the two is in the location and size of the incision.

 Mediastinotomy: The surgeon makes a slightly larger incision (usually about 2 inches long) between the left second and third ribs next to the breast bone.
-This lets the surgeon reach some lymph nodes that cannot be reached by mediastinoscopy.
+This lets the surgeon reach some lymph nodes that can’t be reached by mediastinoscopy.

 Thoracoscopy can be done to find out if cancer has spread to the spaces between the lungs and the chest wall, or to the linings of these spaces.
 It can also be used to sample tumors on the outer parts of the lungs as well as nearby lymph nodes and fluid, and to assess whether a tumor is growing into nearby tissues or organs.
 This procedure is not often done just to diagnose lung cancer, unless other tests such as needle biopsies are unable to get enough samples for the diagnosis.

 Thoracoscopy can also be used as part of the treatment to remove part of a lung in some early-stage lung cancers.
-This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in the “Surgery for non-small cell lung cancer” section.
+This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in Surgery for non-small cell lung cancer.

 Lab tests of biopsy and other samples

 Samples that have been collected during biopsies or other tests are sent to a pathology lab.
-A pathologist, a doctor who uses lab tests to diagnose diseases such as cancer, will look at the samples under a microscope and may do other special tests to help better classify the cancer.
+A pathologist, a doctor who uses lab tests to diagnose diseases such as cancer, will look at the samples with a microscope and may do other special tests to help better classify the cancer.
 (Cancers from other organs can spread to the lungs.
 It’s very important to find out where the cancer started, because treatment is different depending on the type of cancer.)

-For more information on understanding your pathology report, see the “Lung Pathology” section of our website.
+For more information on understanding your pathology report, see the Lung Pathology section of our website.

 In some cases, doctors may look for specific gene changes in the cancer cells that could mean certain targeted drugs might help treat the cancer.
+For example:

 Newer lab tests for certain other genes or proteins may also help guide the choice of treatment.
-Some of these are described in the section “What’s new in non-small cell lung cancer research and treatment?”
+Some of these are described in What’s new in non-small cell lung cancer research and treatment?